You may have heard a coach or instructor yelling at you to maintain a quiet upper body…

 So what’s the secret?

 To help you get a feel for this, sit down on the edge of a chair so your butt can’t move.
 With your legs out in front of you try turning them from side to side.
 If you are doing it correctly your hips and shoulders will remain facing straight ahead while your knees and feet point in another direction to one side.
-This is known as upper and lower body separation or counter rotation.
+This is known as upper and lower body separation.

-Some counter rotation while skiing allows you to create much bigger angles in your body segments which in turn will allows you to balance on your edges much more effectively.
+Some separation while skiing allows you to create much bigger angles in your body segments which in turn will allows you to balance on your edges much more effectively.
 It also makes it possible to create much larger edge angles with your skis on the snow when necessary.

 Think about a driving a car at night.
 The headlights are facing straight ahead towards the direction the car is traveling.
 When you turn a sharp corner it is the wheels that turn towards the new direction while the headlights will still be facing the direction of momentum.
 In skiing, facing the direction of momentum at any given time tends to be the strongest position to deal with the physical forces involved.
 Balancing in this way also allows for much quicker movements to adjust or change directions.

-The feet – Turning with the lower body can also involve the feet, however if you try to turn your foot with your socks off, you will notice that it also has a tendency to supinate (or roll outward) at the same time.
+Turning with the lower body can also involve the feet, however if you try to turn your foot with your socks off, you will notice that it also has a tendency to supinate (or roll outward while turning inwards).
 This will decrease your edge angles on the snow, which is often not the desired effect.
-It can come in useful in some situations however, where skidding is needed.
+It can come in useful in some situations however, especially where some skidding is needed.

 Now go skiing and have some fun!